stevegrunwell/schemify/README.md

 <div class="author">
 	<img src="http://en.gravatar.com/avatar/88ea4e10ed968136228545d7112d82cb?s=200" alt="Steve Grunwell" />
 	<h2><a href="https://stevegrunwell.com" rel="author">Steve Grunwell</a></h2>
-	<p>Steve is a Senior Web Engineer + Project Lead at 10up.
+	<p>Steve is the Director of Technology at Growella.
 When he's not working, you can find him speaking at conferences, roasting coffee, or spending time with his wife and daughter</p>
 </div>
 ```